pomdtr/excalidraw-deta/Discovery.md

 ## Planned Features

 - Handling of multiple drawings
+- Ability to share a view-only version of the drawing
 - Auto-export to png/svg, with a shareable link
 - Teletype-like launcher to control the app

+## Limitations

+As long as deta will not support websockets, the live-collaboration feature will not be available.
+If you want to collaborate with other people, use the official website.

+## See Also

+If you like this project, you might also like my VSCode extension for Excalidraw: [Excalidraw VSCode](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor).